talari-bgu/roverrobotics_ros2/README.md

 * This package is exclusively built for ROS2.
 It is being tested on Ubuntu 22.04 with ROS2-Humble and on Rover Zero 3.

 ## Robots Specefications and Instructions
 There are two platforms in the lab, numbered 1 and 2.
-Each of them contains the following:
+Each of them contains the following accessories:
 * Dell laptop and charger.
 * Docking stations.
+* PS controller
 * 2wd and 4wd kits (6 wheel each in total).
-Accessories:
+* Payload

+Sensors:
+* Intel realsense d435i
-* rplidar S2
+* Slamtech rplidar S2

-*
+There are two options to work on the robots
+### Option 1 - direct connection
+Connect the NUC pc inside of the robot to a monitor using HDMI cable and mouse and keyboard using USB port (you might need an USB hub).
+If you're planning to work for an extended period of time then it is recommended to place the robot on the docking station for the battery to be charged.
+Don't leave the platform charge when not in use as lithium batteries wear out if they are being charged all the time.

 ## Prerequisite and Installation
 First, clone this repository and build it using colcon like any other package.